publictext/wikidpublic/README.md

-# wikidpublic
+# Wikid Public Pad
-A template wikidpad wiki hosted and available publicly
+A template WikidPad wiki hosted on GitHub and available publicly using GitHubPages